WebAhead/master-reference/curriculum-planning/minutes/summer-2017/nazareth-initial-planning.md

 week 7
   + make me hapi +1
-  + Testing in hapi & server.inject workshop**(FACN1 didnt finish the workshop becuase they didnt feel its the time for it)
+  + Testing in hapi & server.inject workshop (FACN1 didnt finish the workshop becuase they didnt feel its the time for it)
-  + more HBS
+  + more handlebars

 week 8
   + more basic intro to auth